rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 2.3 - Titles and Navbar Settings

 These setting control the apperance of the title bar and navigation banner.
-LogoHeight and LogoTopOffset are to be determined by trial&error given the particular customized logo provided for the application.
+LogoHeight is to be determined by trial&error given the particular customized logo provided for the application.

-*Note the the color is entered in 'hex format'*  The color shown is Ankeney Hill Nature Center's green.
+*Note the the color is entered in 'hex format'*  or one of the standard HTML/CSS color names.
+The color shown is Ankeney Hill Nature Center's green.

 The MainLogoFile is relative to the "www" directory:  *top-level-project-dir/kiosks/yourkioskname/www*/

 ```
 MainLogoFile="images/logos/ankenyhill_logo.png"